deepgram/gnosis/internal/services/README.md

 2. **Interface Segregation**: Services are defined through interfaces, allowing for multiple implementations and easier testing.

 3. **Clean Architecture**: The domain models have no dependencies on infrastructure or external services.
 All external integrations are handled through the infrastructure layer.

+4. **Source Architecture**: Knowledge sources are implemented as pluggable components with standardised interfaces for execution and caching.

 ## Key Components